dolthub/dolt/README.md

 $ dolt sql --query 'UPDATE state_populations SET population=1 where state="My State"'
 Rows updated: 1
 ```
-Now you can see that you have changes to a table that are not staged for commit, in the same way an edited file is not automatically staged for commit:
+Now you can see that you have changes to a table that are not staged for commit, in the same way that Git does not automatically stage modified files for commit:
 ```
 $ dolt status
 On branch master